pahosler/calendar-event/README.md

 - summary (the event title)
 - description (the data entered into the calendar textarea)

-More endpoints could easily be added, but the above is sufficient for the intended use case.P
+More endpoints could easily be added, but the above is sufficient for the intended use case.

 I recommend entering the calender data as stringified json, for example: